Degeneracy of Planar Central Configurations in the $N$-Body Problem: Abstract

 \section{Abstract}

-The degeneracy of central configurations in the planar $N$-body problem makes their enumeration problem hard and the related dynamics appealing. {The degeneracy is always intertwined with the symmetry of the system of central configurations which makes the problem subtle.} By analyzing the Jacobian matrix of the system, we systematically explore the direct method to single out trivial zero eigenvalues associated with translational, rotational and scaling symmetries, thereby isolating the non-trivial part of the Jacobian to study the degeneracy.
-Three distinct formulations of degeneracy are presented, each tailored to handle different formulation of the system.
+The degeneracy of central configurations in the planar $N$-body problem makes their enumeration problem hard and the related dynamics appealing.
+To truly understand the bifurcations of central configurations, we should work in the FULL configuration space which also facilitates the computer-aided methods.
+The degeneracy is always intertwined with the symmetry of the system of central configurations which makes the problem subtle.
+By analyzing the Jacobian matrix of the system, we systematically explore the direct method to single out trivial zero eigenvalues associated with translational, rotational and scaling symmetries, thereby isolating the non-trivial part of the Jacobian to study the degeneracy.
+Four distinct formulations of degeneracy are presented, each tailored to handle different forms of the system appeared in the literature.
 The method is applied to such well-known examples as Lagrange's equilateral triangle solutions for arbitrary masses, the square configuration for four equal masses and the equilateral triangle with a central mass revealing specific mass values for which degeneracy occurs.
-Combining with the interval algorithm, the nondegeneracy of rhombus central configurations for arbitrary mass is established.
+Combining with the interval algorithm, the nondegeneracy of rhombus central configurations for arbitrary mass is also established.